mguthrieabf/cobalt/docs/rbac_overview.rst

 Probably the easiest way to explain this is to consider the case where we do not have **everyone**.
-Imagine that you wish to block people from accessing forum id=15, with description "World Domination", given than the default behaviour for forums.forum is "Allow".
+Imagine that you wish to block people from accessing forum id=15, with description "World Domination", given that the default behaviour for forums.forum is "Allow".
 You can easily add a rule that says:

 .. code-block:: python